What is a House in Multiple Occupation?

 Where the licence holder remains the same but there is a proposed change of manager, you must notify the Private Sector Housing Team using form 8.
 There is no charge for this.

 There are a standard set of conditions which licence holders must meet.
 In addition to this, a list of works may also be attached to the licence to bring individual properties to the required standard.
+Please note that following a public consultation the Council have adopted an updated set of conditions for draft licences issued after 1st December 2018.

 Applying for a licence